 In this configuration, the tests will continually open the browser-under-test on your local system.

-If you run any test scenarios that need MailHog (to test password reset etc.), then you need to run the MailHog Docker container.
-That is much simpler than trying to configure MailHog on your local system.
+If you run any test scenarios that need an email service (to test password reset etc.), then you need to run the InBucket Docker container.

 Tests that are known not to work in specific browsers are tagged e.g.,